etherlegend/gpt-terminal-plugin/README.md

 5. Enter in localhost:5004 since this is the URL the server is running on locally, then select "Find manifest file".

 The plugin should now be installed and enabled!
 You can start with a question like "What is on my todo list" and then try adding something to it as well!

+You can read the [plugin documentation from OpenAI](https://platform.openai.com/docs/plugins/).

+If you are looking for a boilerplate to build plugins in NodeJs, try my ChatGPT NodeJS boilerplate [here](https://github.com/etherlegend/chatgpt-plugin-node-todo).

 ### Endpoints